cooperemaurice-svg/Finance_Dashboard/README.md

 # Finance_Dashboard
-An Excel personal finance dashboard using PivotTables, formulas, and a fictional sample transaction dataset.
+This Excel personal finance dashboard tracks income, expenses, savings, investments, and monthly budgets using PivotTables, formulas, dropdown menus, and a fictional sample transaction dataset.
 All transactions and figures are fictional sample data.